geirolz/toolkit/README.md

  <img src="images/LOGO_1.png" alt="logo" width="50%"/>
 </div>

-A small toolkit to build functional app with managed resources
+A small toolkit to build functional app with managed resources.
 Please, drop a ⭐️ if you are interested in this project and you want to support it

 ## Getting Started